 Most companies don’t get that right, but Wyze won me over with the way they handed this.

 They connect to the wifi and have apps for Android or Apple phones.
 I get alerts whenever there is movement within a specific zone that I highlight in the app.
 All alerts are saved online for 2 weeks (no subscription necessary).

 Only alerts get recorded to the internet, but if you insert a microSD card, it records continuously to the card.
 A 32GB card will let you save a few days of continuous recording.
 When it fills up, it overwrites the oldest recording so you never have to take it out unless you need footage.

-I have it on my front porch.
-It uses 4 infrared LEDs to light up night vision mode.
-It works much better at night than I expected.
+I have it on our front porch.
+It uses 4 infrared LEDs to light up night vision mode, which means it works much better at night than I expected.
 They’re technically not made to work outdoors, but there are kits you can get online to protect it from the rain.

-Since I first got the camera, we won a second camera that we’re using for the back door.
+Since I first got the camera, we won a second camera that we’re using for the back door and a third one in our detached garage.
 The cameras regularly receive firmware updates (updating software running on the camera).
 This is great because it means they’re rolling out bug-fixes.
 Even the mobile app has received updates to make things even easier to use.